 Sleep is crucial to our physical health and mental health, giving body and mind the chance to take a break and recharge from a busy day.
-Lack of sleep can literally be exhausting but did you know that scientist now believe that insomnia can increase the risk of developing hearing loss and worsen the symptoms of tinnitus.
+Lack of sleep can literally be exhausting but did you know that scientists now believe that insomnia can increase the risk of developing hearing loss and worsen the symptoms of tinnitus.
 Not only that but when you have trouble sleeping night after night eventually you can develop damaging side effects like depression, heart disease, high blood pressure, stroke, diabetes, and obesity.
 If sleep is eluding you perhaps your hearing could be at risk

 Poor cardiovascular health